Shamar/shamar.github.io/_posts/2018-10-06-the-intelligent-symbiosis.markdown

 A [super intelligence](https://medium.com/@giacomo_59737/yet-another-definition-of-intelligence-9bbaaa73086d), as you can see.

-But there is another explaination.
+But there is another explanation.

 ## Hype-Driven Politics